-These capabilities, along with others, will allow the lab to serve not only as a unique incubator for the development and prototyping of new products and building systems, but also as a hands-on space for the development of digital design and advanced fabrication skills, critical to a new generation of designers and builders.
-Practical elements of the mass timber manufacturing certificate program will be carried out in the lab.
-It will also serve as a learning venue for a new generation of graduate and undergraduate students diversely trained in mass timber research, manufacturing, design and engineering.
+These capabilities, along with others, allow the lab to serve not only as a unique incubator for the development and prototyping of new products and building systems, but also as a hands-on space for the development of digital design and advanced fabrication skills, critical to a new generation of designers and builders.
+Practical elements of the mass timber manufacturing certificate program, including design-fabricate-build workshops, are carried out in the lab.
+It also serves as a learning venue for a new generation of graduate and undergraduate students diversely trained in mass timber research, manufacturing, design and engineering.
 Ari Sinha, OSU Wood Science and Engineering faculty member, sees a big potential for enhancing the undergraduate research experience:

-“There are a variety of ways research and teaching can intersect in this new space,” Sinha says.
-“When we complete large-scale tests, we will need a small army of undergraduate helpers.
-It will serve as experiential learning for them, while at the same time offering us new, world-class capabilities to test buildings at full scale.”
+“There are a variety of ways research and teaching intersect in this new space,” Sinha says.
+“When we complete large-scale tests, we need a small army of undergraduate helpers.
+It serves as experiential learning for them, while at the same time offering us new, world-class capabilities to test buildings at full scale.”

 The A.A.
-"Red" Emmerson Advanced Wood Products Laboratory is slated for completion in the summer of 2019.
+"Red" Emmerson Advanced Wood Products Laboratory was completed in the summer of 2019.
 TDI is excited to see industry, students, and researchers collaborate in this space, to jointly develop new knowledge, products, skills and systems.

 Interim Dean of the College of Forestry, Anthony Davis speaking at the May 2019 ribbon-cutting.

 The Minda press shortly after arrival in the lab.
 It can be used to press mass timber panels up to 8' X 10' in size.